It’s an age-old question: which comes first, the proposal or the presentation?

 What is PowerPoint?

-Introduced in the 1990s as Presenter, PowerPoint is currently used by more than 500 million people, including businesspeople, teachers, and speakers, to create visual presentations using slides that combine text, graphics, and other media content.
+Introduced in the 1990s as Presenter, PowerPoint is currently used by more than 500 million people, including businesspeople, teachers, and speakers, to create visual presentations using free slide templates that combine text, graphics, and other media content.

 It’s ubiquitous.
 PowerPoint has been around for decades, which means many people are already familiar with it and many businesses already have a Microsoft Office subscription that includes a PowerPoint app.